Farmer turns to the sun to run Indiana operation

 While Dr. Harold and Terri Loveall's Vigo County barn looks like any other in Indiana, it's what's on top of the south-facing sloping roof that makes it unique.

-The 66- by 28-foot roof supports 60 photovoltaic solar panels, each producing 224 watts of electricity.
+The 66- by 28-foot roof with rooftop solar supports 60 photovoltaic solar panels, each producing 224 watts of electricity.
 The panels are aligned in four rows, or two sub-arrays, with each sub-array producing 6.7 kilowatts, making the entire system produce 13.4 kilowatts of electricity, said Phillip Roberts, owner of One Planet Solar & Wind, a Terre Haute solar and wind distributing and contracting company that recently installed the system.

 "It's the fourth-largest residential solar photovoltaic system in Indiana," Roberts said, adding that the largest is in northwest Indiana, generating about 20 kilowatts.

-It is the first step in making the Loveall farm energy-independent.
+It is the first step in making the Loveall farm truly energy-independent.
 The farm in southern Vigo County has at least 200 acres of electric fencing to contain a herd of "beefalo," a cross between buffalos and domestic cattle, plus a 7,000-square-foot home.

 The fencing itself uses 600 volts of power, Roberts said.